opennode/waldur-core/docs/api/instance.rst

 ---------------------

 A new instance can be created by users with project administrator role or with staff privilege (is_staff=True).
-PAAS instance can be created only if cloud_project_membership that connects its project and flavor have external_network_id.
+PaaS instance can be created only if cloud_project_membership that connects its project and flavor have external_network_id.
 To create a instance, client must define: